-To note: Do not be alarmed by the length of this list.
-You will not be required to provide each document on this list.
-We have prepared this list to cover every eventuality which we could possibly encounter in order to progress your sale in the quickest and most thorough way possible.
-Your solicitor will tell you at your initial consultation which documents on this list are applicable to you and your sale.
+NOTE: Do not be alarmed by the length of this list.
+You may not need to provide each document on this list.
+We have prepared this list to cover every eventuality in a sale.
+We will tell you at your initial consultation which documents you will need to get.
+It is always helpful if you bring any documents on the list that you have.